BallAd15/Typing-speed-calculator/README.md

 # Typing-speed-calculator
 An application that can calculate your typing speed.
 Created using Pygame.

-Has multiple features scuh as leaderboard (implemented using MySQL database), And soothing background music
+Has multiple features such as leaderboard (implemented using MySQL database), And soothing background music

 ## Homepage
 ![homepage](https://github.com/BallAd15/Typing-speed-calculator/assets/61866962/13399bd2-020f-4d63-b45a-a55c0ae87104)